Ayako Shirasaki: Biography

-Shirasaki was born September 16, 1969, and started classical piano lessons at age 5; she was also intrigued by her father's professional trombone-playing.
+Shirasaki was born September 16, 1969, and started classical piano lessons at age 5; she was also intrigued by her father's jazz trumpet-playing.
 She began her professional career at the age of twelve by playing gigs in her family's band at the "J" jazz club in Tokyo.

 After attending the Tokyo Metropolitan High School for Arts, Shirasaki majored in classical music at the Tokyo National University of Fine Arts and Music and gave concerts as a classical pianist for several years after graduating before returning to play jazz.

 Shirasaki moved to New York City in 1997 to pursue a master's degree at the Manhattan School of Music, studying with Kenny Barron.
 She met and married fellow-student Tom Landman; they lived in the Park Slope section of Brooklyn and had two children.
-Shirasaki operated the Brooklyn location of the Sakura Music School, specializing in teaching music to small children with an emphasis on those of Japanese ancestry.
+Shirasaki operated the Sakura Music School in Manhattan and Brooklyn, specializing in teaching music to small children with an emphasis on those of Japanese ancestry.
 She performed regularly in the New York area, as well as touring internationally.

 She succumbed to cancer, dying at home on 29 November 2021.